parrt/cs601/lectures/threads.md

 *Note*: local variables cannot be shared between threads so can't interfere.

+Java uses the synchronized keyword not only for thread safety but also for synchronizing the execution of statements across threads and also for passing information between threads.

-# Conditional synchronization and inter-thread communication
+# Conditional synchronization

 We want this: